Chocolate chip heaven

 And then, of course, there is flavor.

-The ultimate cookie must envelope you with all the homey flavors of butter, sugar, vanilla, and rich chocolate.
+The ultimate cookie must envelop you with all the homey flavors of butter, sugar, vanilla, and rich chocolate.
 Generous, copious amounts of quality, semi-sweet chocolate in each bite, please!

 Now, I’ve made dozens upon dozens of chocolate chip cookies before, but how come mine just never seem to reach the ultimate level of amazingness that my favorite bakeries achieve?
 What is their secret?